tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 then they are persistent.
 Otherwise, they are linear.
 Note that every fact name must be used consistently; i.e., it must always be used with the same arity, case, persistence, and multiplicity.
-Otherwise, Tamarin complains that the theory is not wellformed.
+Otherwise, Tamarin complains that the theory is not well-formed.

 Modeling protocols
 ------------------